MicrosoftDocs/iis-docs/iis/get-started/whats-new-in-iis-8/iis-80-using-aspnet-35-and-aspnet-45.md

     [![](iis-80-using-aspnet-35-and-aspnet-45/_static/image15.png)](iis-80-using-aspnet-35-and-aspnet-45/_static/image13.png)
 7. Note that a number of default sub-features for IIS have already been turned on because you selected the **Web Server (IIS)** server role earlier.
 However we want to enable both ASP.NET 3.5 and ASP.NET 4.5 to run on IIS 8.0, so we need to enable some additional IIS related features.
 Scroll down in the **Role services** list until the **Application Development** node is showing.
 This node is collapsed initially, click on the node and expand it so that its children are showing:
     [![](iis-80-using-aspnet-35-and-aspnet-45/_static/image1.jpg)](iis-80-using-aspnet-35-and-aspnet-45/_static/image17.png)
 8. The **Application Development** node is where we enable ASP.NET integration with IIS.
 Note that there are a few checkboxes in the feature list with similar names.
 The pair of checkboxes that are of interest for this walkthrough are:

     - **ASP.NET 3.** 5 - This option enables ASP.NET 3.5 to run on IIS 8.0.
 Note that with Windows Server 2012, .NET Framework 3.5 is not available as a part of the base OS image.
 Instead, the payload is downloaded from the Internet and you need to connect to the Internet.
     - **ASP.NET 4.5** - This option enables ASP.NET 4.5 to run on IIS 8.0.
 9. First click the **ASP.NET 3.5** check box.
-When you do so an additional dialog box will popup as shown below:
+When you do so, an additional dialog box will popup as shown below:
     ![](iis-80-using-aspnet-35-and-aspnet-45/_static/image3.jpg)
 10. Since ASP.NET 3.5 is integrated into the Windows Server 2012 setup, Windows Server 2012 knows all of the related dependencies necessary to enable ASP.NET 3.5 on IIS 8.0.
 This popup dialog is just showing you what will be automatically pulled in and installed.
 Since we do want ASP.NET 3.5 enabled, click **Add Required Features**.
 11. Next, click the **ASP.NET 4.5** check box in the **Role services** feature list.
 The end result of clicking both ASP.NET related checkboxes is shown below: